menu

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Texhoma is generally considered to be a blue-collar town.
-38.44% of the Texhoma workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Texhoma is a town of sales and office workers, managers, and professionals.
-There are especially a lot of people living in Texhoma who work in management occupations (12.89%), sales jobs (11.56%), and teaching (10.67%).
+Texhoma is a blue-collar town, with 43.36% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Texhoma is a town of managers, professionals, and sales and office workers.
+There are especially a lot of people living in Texhoma who work in teaching (14.54%), management occupations (14.54%), and farm management occupations (10.53%).

 Setting & Lifestyle